r-richmond/dotfiles_rr/README.md

 ## Things left to do
 * add caps to esc-key setting
 * turnoff mission control key settings for ctrl-up/down
+* add mouse settings for buttons 3, 4, 5

 ## Thanks to…